migdus/pyexam/README.md

 #### Output

-The script generates a folder with the date and hour as its name.
+The script generates an *output* folder, and inside of it a folder with the date and hour as its name.
 Inside of it you'll find:

-* **EXAM.ALL**: All exams in one single file.
-* **ANSWERS.ALL**: Solved exams in one single file.
-* **EXAM_STUDENT_CODE**: A file containing a exam for the student.
+* **exam_studentCode.tex**: A file containing a exam for the student.
 There's one for each student in the student database.
-* **ANSWERS.STUDENT_CODE_STUDENT_NAME**: Solved exam for one student.
+* **exam_studentCode.answer.txt**: Solved exam for one student.
 There's one for each student in the student database.

 ###### Latex Output